LLNL/graphite/README.md

 ## How to use

-`graphite` is intended to be a general collection of codes (e.g., helper functions, custom graph convolutions, and template graph models) for research purposes.
-Production codes for certain applications and deployments should be hosted elsewhere.
+`graphite` is intended for research and prototyping.
+It is a general collection of simple codes containing helper functions, custom graph convolutions, model templates, and so on.
+Full-scale production codes for specific applications and deployments should be hosted elsewhere.

 - The `src` folder contains the source code.
 - The `notebooks` folder contains Jupyter notebooks that demonstrate running or training models.
     - Some demos require additional packages (e.g., PyTorch Lightning for automated training).
-Please see Installation and the instructions in the demos.
+    - The demo notebooks are not always up-to-date.
+We will try to update the notebooks after every major change to the source code.
+- The `media` folder contains media files.

 ## Release